Platform · Valuation method

 Comparative valuation and capitalization valuation are staples for a reason.
 They help investors understand market behavior and income support.
 Goal-convergent valuation adds a personal decision lens: what price would allow this property to satisfy the investor’s own objective?

-Main question
+Method Starting point Main question

-What has the market paid?
+Comparative valuation Similar sales What has the market paid?

-What price makes this work for me?
+Goal-convergent valuation Investor goal What purchase price makes this work for me?

 Reverse-solved purchase price